tomsoderlund/nextjs-pwa-graphql-sql-boilerplate/README.md

 Then, do search/replace inside the files for different casing: article, Article, ARTICLE

+### Create a new data model/object type

+    yarn model  # Creates a new folder graphql/newObject with 4 empty JS files inside

 ### Change port number

 Do search/replace for "3123" to something else.